sinch/nuget-serversdk/README.md

 - A Sinch application key and secret
 - If the application being used is a 'sandbox' application, then a verified phone number on the Sinch account

+##Experimental Functionality
+This NuGet package has support for some functionality that is concidered "experm imental".
+This means that it is documented here and can be used, but is noy yet officially supported.

 ### Creating an SMS API